 I currently serve as Director and Trustee of The Orang-utan Conservation Genetics Trust, UK-registered charity number 1155284, and as Chair of the Scientific Advisory Committee of the Orang Utan Republik Foundation, a California-registered non-profit co-founded by Dr Gary and Inggriani Shapiro.
 In 2016, I joined the Steering Committee of the Biomaterials Banking Advisory Group of the Association of Zoos and Aquariums.
 From 2009-2015, I taught on the faculty of 'The Cambridge Tradition' summer school with Oxbridge Academic Programs, teaching Zoology every July at Jesus College, Cambridge, and served on the subsequent French programme, 'The Paris Connection'.
 To my knowledge, I am the only Cambridge doctoral graduate with a thesis signed by Dolly Parton ("Well are you going to hold me, or that old book?"), and have strict rules on kiss-squeaking and nest-building in the laboratory.

-My studies of wild and ex-captive orang-utans on Borneo are now in their eleventh year, and are conducted in grateful ongoing collaboration with the government of the Republic of Indonesia.
-Since 2010, I have concurrently focused on ex-situ conservation of orang-utans, having collected more than 3,000 DNA samples from orang-utans in 10+ countries and across four continents: comprising among the largest biomaterials collections in the United States derived from any critically endangered species.
+My studies of wild and ex-captive orang-utans on Borneo are now in their twelfth year, and are conducted in grateful ongoing collaboration with the government of the Republic of Indonesia.
+Since 2010, I have concurrently focused on ex-situ conservation of orang-utans, having collected more than 3,000 DNA samples from orang-utans in 10+ countries and across four continents: comprising among the largest biomaterials collections in the United States derived from any critically endangered mammal.
 My ongoing analysis of these samples falls under the broad umbrella of The Orang-utan Conservation Genetics Project, a programme approved and branded by the World Association of Zoos and Aquariums, which I founded with support from the Max Planck Society and the Chinese Academy of Sciences.
 I am now involved in a wide variety of research projects, and frequently 'branch out' to smaller studies of other taxa.

 Bornean orang-utans comprise three geographically and reproductively isolated subspecies, yet nobody knew this in the 1960s and 1970s at the dawn of orang-utan reintroduction programmes.
 In collaboration with Biruté Mary Galdikas of Simon Fraser University and Linda Vigilant of the Max Planck Institute for Evolutionary Anthropology, I investigated subspecies composition at Camp Leakey in Tanjung Puting National Park, Indonesia, finding that multiple subspecies were unwittingly reintroduced and have since had hybrid offspring that have further introgressed.
 The results were published in February 2016 in the journal, Scientific Reports, in the context that reintroductions of displaced mammals may serve as de facto genetic translocations.
 Given the magnitude of potential ill effects, our findings were featured in the print edition of Science.
 I am staunchly opposed to such inter-breeding within wild populations, as the effects on health and reproductive success are not yet remotely understood.